 Self-storage is turning out to be a hot investment trend for real estate investors in 2018.
 Whether you’re completely new to the self storage industry or you’re getting ready to close on your third or fourth facility, you’ll want to keep these things in mind before you sign on the dotted line.
-Check out our top advice for self storage investors looking to acquire an existing storage property.
+Check out our top advice for self storage investors looking to acquire an existing storage property, and scroll to the bottom of the post to get our free guide to self storage acquisitions!

 Analyzing financial statements, cash flow, and tax returns is a major part of your self storage valuation process.
 Just like any other real estate investment, it’s important to do your due diligence before purchasing a self storage business to investigate whether a property is worth the money and risk involved.
 Your due diligence process will likely consist of financial audits, market analyses, growth trajectories, and a competitive analysis.
 As a buyer, you need to be proactive in gathering all the information you can about the business, starting with the last three to five years’ worth of business statements.
 From cap rate analyses to tax returns, market analysis reports to historical operating expenses, you’ll be poring over a lot of business data.